 the explanation for each proposed amendment; and

-the date on which the proposed amendments will take effect (not to be not sooner than 20 Business Days after the Correction Request is notified) (the Code Correction Date).
+the date on which the proposed amendments will take effect (not to be sooner than 20 Business Days after the Correction Request is notified) (the Code Correction Date).

 A Correction Request shall be deemed to have amended the Code unless an Interested Party submits a notice of objection to both First Gas (which First Gas will promptly publish on OATIS) and GIC prior to the Code Correction Date.